shev4enkoyar/obis-mapper/README.md

 }

 var model = new ModelWithDefaults();
+var mapper = new LogicalNameMapper();
-model.FillObisModel("1.1.1.1", "InvalidValue");
+mapper.FillObisModel(model, "1.1.1.1", "InvalidValue");
 ```

-In this example, `ValueWithDefault` will be set to `42` if the provided value is invalid.
+In this example, `ValueWithDefault` will be set to `42` if the provided value cannot be converted.

 ## Documentation

-In-development.
+Detailed documentation is under development and will be available soon.

 ## Contributing

-Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests.
+Contributions are highly encouraged!
+Feel free to submit issues, feature requests, or pull requests to improve the
+library.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----